My trip to the kingdom of shoes: factory outlets and a world championship

 • the sole must be leather

-• the sole must be sewn by hand
+• the sole must be hand sewn

 • the shoe must not display a logo or distinctive sign of a brand